cprocino/engineering_4_notebook/README.md

 ### Reflection

 the final launchpad assignment may have been the easiest as all i needed to do was copy and paste the code from the other ones. the challenge was making sure all the little complex things were in the right place and also repacing a broken button.
+The engineering challenge was largely just putting all of the stuff on one board and making sure all the wires, LEDs, resistors and the button were properly wired in.
+The code was just copy pasting the previos code together, and deciding whether or not they were inside the while loop.